Homeschool.com interviewed Linda Dobson. Here are some frequently asked questions about homeschooling preschool and loving every minute of it!

 - Knowledge base — Because they are free of the government school approach to learning, homeschoolers generally find their children learn more in a shorter period of time.
 This may be credited to your deep knowledge of your children’s needs and interests as you focus on just a few children instead of a classroom full.
 You can easily tune in to how your child learns best, know “when” is a good time to pursue something, and build on strengths and shore up weaknesses.

 - Increased social opportunities — I know, I know.
-If you’ve been doing any research on homeschooling at all you’ve come across critics’ claims that homeschooled children are chained to kitchen tables all day long and so will be socially retarded as they enter adulthood.
+If you’ve been doing any research on homeschooling at all you’ve come across critics’ claims.
+Ones that say homeschooled children are chained to kitchen tables all day long and so will be socially retarded as they enter adulthood.
 I don’t believe any negative claim about homeschooling has been as off the mark as this one.
 Not only does homeschooling allow a child to socialize beyond the government school construct of “sit with same-age peers all day” to provide them with the skills necessary to socialize with a wide age range of people, but it also allows a family to avoid the very real negative socialization that has become the topic of so many news headlines of late.
 Increasingly, school socialization consists of violence, sex, drugs and alcohol, and a tendency to undermine family values.

 - It’s safer — While I hate the idea that government schools have become so dangerous as for this to even be a consideration, it is.
 I cringe each time I see how another school becomes more and more indistinguishable from a prison — metal detectors, body searches, armed guards, drug-sniffing dogs, and more.
 More and more families are turning to homeschool every day because of concerns for their children’s safety.